XCP NFS add-on features

-When you only enable NFSv4 on the source, destination, and catalog volumes in the data center, you should use the POSIX path instead of the export path to migrate your data.
-To use the POSIX path, you must first mount the source, destination, and catalog volumes on the host system running XCP and then use the POSIX file path to provide the source and destination to XCP, see Configure the POSIX connector.
+When you only enable NFSv4 on the source, destination, and catalog volumes in the data center, you can use the POSIX path instead of the export path to migrate your data.
+To use the POSIX path, you must first mount the source, destination, and catalog volumes on the host system running XCP and then use the POSIX file path to provide the source and destination to XCP.
+See Configure the POSIX connector.

 XCP 1.8 supports the use of POSIX connectors to provide source, destination, and catalog paths for data migration.
 The POSIX connector (file://) gives XCP the capability to access any Linux-mounted file system, such as NFSv4, XFS, and Veritas.
 For non-root users, the system administrator can mount the file system to give any non-root user the capability to access the file system by using a POSIX connector with the file:// prefix.

 You can benefit from using POSIX connectors when you do not have enough permissions to mount the file or when the support available in the data centers is limited to NFSv4.
 In such cases, any root user can mount the source and destination and then access the path by using a POSIX connector.
 When you are using POSIX connectors, you can only run the

 The XCP security feature gives you the capability to perform a migration as a non-root user on a Linux host machine.
 In earlier XCP versions, as a root user on the Linux machine, you perform a migration with all the permissions for the source, destination, and catalog volumes, and the mount is completed by the XCP operations.